-Ex.30 (a) Turkish: makam beste-nigar (b) Arabic: taqsīm in bastah-nigar In the second type of compound, the constituent makams, which may have the same or different finals, coexist as more-or-less equal partners throughout the piece.
+Ex.30 (a) Turkish: makam beste-nigar (b) Arabic: taqsīm in bastah-nigar

+In the second type of compound, the constituent makams, which may have the same or different finals, co-exist as more-or-less equal partners throughout the piece.
 A consituent makam in either kind of compound need not be 'complete'; it is sufficient that enough motivic or intervallic individuality, or both, be present for the makam to be identified (see Turkey, §IV, 2).

 The phenomenon of creating new makams by compounding existing ones is associated with the development of the taksîm (a novel, non-metred performance-generated genre) in Turkey in the 17th and 18th centuries.
 Cantemir uses the term terkîb to cover all subsidiary modal entities, including compounds.
 Of the 30 'functioning' terkîb he mentions, 12 belong to the first type of compound, and six to the second.
 New compounds proliferated from the middle to the end of the 18th century, when over 100 terkîbs, representing almost all the compounds known in modern Turkish music, were in use.
 The creation of terkîbs declined in the 19th century and virtually ceased in the 20th.

-Page 141 of 218 Printed from Grove Music Online.
-Grove is a registered trademark.
-Under the terms of the licence agreement, an individual user may print out a single article for personal use (for details see Privacy Policy).
-In modern Arab music, the phenomenon of compound maqāmāt is recognized more by theorists than by practising musicians, who tend to interpret combinations of maqāmāt as temporary modulations from a dominant maqām. (v) Modal nucleus and modal complex in Persian music.
+In modern Arab music, the phenomenon of compound $maq\bar{a}m\bar{a}t$ is recognized more by theorists than by practising musicians, who tend to interpret combinations of $maq\bar{a}m\bar{a}t$ as temporary modulations from a dominant $maq\bar{a}m$ .

+(v) Modal nucleus and modal complex in Persian music.